Differences Between Life Coaching and Counseling; They Work Hand-In-Hand

 Similarities include: both professions can work in a one-to-one, confidential relationship with their client.
 Both can also work with groups.
 Both professions deal with life choices and behaviors.
-But the way we approach these topics is quite different from one profession to the other and our goals and objectives are different as well.
+But the way we approach these topics is quite different from one profession to the other and our goals and objectives can be different as well.

-Difference Between Coaching and Counseling Objectives
+Differences Between Coaching and Counseling Objectives

 The basic premise is that coaching clients are in a healthy place mentally and emotionally.
 They are ready and desire to receive support on how to make the changes to help them achieve their goals.
 This can also include creating and/or maintaining motivation for the stated change, creation and implementation of plans for change and exploration of obstacles in order to overcome them.